Creative Residency for Black Puppeteers: Call for Proposals

 About the Program

-Puppet Showplace Theater seeks proposals from emerging and early-career artists interested in exploring the art of puppetry, for the fifth year of this residency program!
+Puppet Showplace Theater seeks proposals from emerging, early-career, and experienced artists interested in exploring the art of puppetry, for the sixth year of this residency program!

-Individual work sessions with Project Mentor Charlotte Lily Gaspard.
+• Individual work sessions with Project Mentor Marcella Murray.

 Proposed Projects